jinhopark8345/From-Nand-to-Tetris/readme.md

 # From Nand to Tetris
 Demystifying what is going under the hood of CPU, Virtual Machines, etc.

+Alan Turing:
+> We can only see a short distance ahead, but we can see plenty there needs to be done.

 ### project 7,8 : Hack virtual machine code to Hack assembly translator
 Language: Python 3.8.5
 * features